by Wade Nelson My cycling escape route

 Americans today are so busy trying to stay fit and look healthy I think they've forgotten dying is part of the plan.
 Letting go of the fear of death must be the best part about actually doing it, seeing the approaching peace, accepting the inevitable cessation of life.
 Instead, we hide death and dying.

 I know cycling is dangerous.
 Bicycle daily for two years, and you're going to get hit or run off the road at least once.
 One of those incidents may kill you.
 Unlike other cyclists I neither ignore the possiblity of death or shrink from it.
-When my numbers up, it’s up.
+When my numbers up, its up.
 I just hope its a good clean hit.

 "I am doing what I love, bicycling" I mumbled to myself as I pedaled past the tightly arranged gravesites.
 "It is a gorgeous day and I do not wish to be anywhere else, doing anything else.
 At least for this moment, this instant in time, I am truly living. " The caretakers do an excellent job, with old, well cared for trees providing shade, exquisitely manicured green grass, no weeds, and no traffic.
 I only wished the cemetary was larger.
 Rod Steward was a grave digger, did you know that?
 Maybe he got the same inspiration, heard the same voices I did.
 It has always appeared to me he's someone who has lived and is still living fully.